 toxic backlinks vs spammy backlinks

-Understanding this nuance can assist SEO professionals decide whether to really monitor a hyperlink or disavow it absolutely.
+Tip: All toxic backlinks are spammy, but not all spammy backlinks are necessarily toxic.
+Understanding this nuance can help SEO professionals decide whether to simply monitor a link or disavow it entirely.

 How to Reduce Spam Score in SEO